16 reasons to start now, in the aftermath of the pandemic

 Nowadays, we have the possibility of an unprecedented interaction.
 When previously, you could only know who these customers were and where they were, currently, with the use of digital tools, you can come to know the feelings, needs and desires of your target audience and define how you can satisfy them.

 Your customers are people, and they shouldn’t be reduced to numbers.
 Because it is based on tools that are, by their nature, interactive, digital marketing allows you to get to know your customers.

-Putting this knowledge into analytics is a start, as you can gain important notions about volumes.
-“How many people visit my page each day, which days and hours are the most popular, etc.”.
+Establishing this knowledge in analytics is a start, as you will be able to gain important notions about volumes.
+“How many people visit my page per day, which days and times are most popular, etc.”.
 However, access to your customers’ perceptions, feelings, needs and desires is essential to ensure favorable communication.

-Using other digital marketing methodologies, you can give the opportunity and encourage your customers to react, respond, participate and, essentially, feel part of a community created around your business.
+Making use of other digital marketing methodologies, you can give the opportunity and incite your customers to react, respond, participate and, essentially, feel part of a community created around your business.

-Digital allows you an unprecedented proximity and a knowledge much deeper than that generated by traditional methods, which can leverage to better achieve the specific objectives of your company.
+Digital allows you an unprecedented proximity and a much deeper knowledge than that generated by traditional methods, which you can leverage to better achieve your company’s specific objectives.

 3 – Know your market share